 Cubital Tunnel Syndrome

-Individuals with cubital tunnel syndrome often notice a numbness or burning sensation in the outside of their hand that radiates from the elbow to the hand.
-If you are waking up at night with pain in your forearm, you may be exacerbating this condition by sleeping with bent elbows.
+People with cubital tunnel syndrome often notice a numbness or burning sensation in the outside of their hand that radiates from the elbow to the hand.
+If you are waking up at night with pain in your forearm, you may be worsening this condition by sleeping with bent elbows.
 This condition is caused by pressure that is put on a nerve that runs the length of your arm all the way down to your fingers.
 This is especially common in people who have carpal tunnel syndrome.

 It's important to be treated for this condition as soon as possible as it can cause permanent degenerative conditions which are irreversible when left untreated.

 It's not uncommon to have patients experience numbness, tingling or burning in the pinky, ring finger or side of the hand after carpal tunnel surgery.
 Usually, the person can be informed to expect this if they are carefully examined, including thorough nerve conduction studies preoperatively.
 People tend to focus on what they are noticing the most; i.e. who is talking the loudest, the squeaky hinge, etc. thus, they tend to be very aware of the symptoms of the carpal tunnel which is the "eyes" of the hand - the thumb, index, and long fingers for dexterity.
 Only after those symptoms are eliminated with carpal tunnel release they will become aware of the less noticeable decreased sensibility in the ulnar side of the hand.
 Aside from the sensory symptoms in the fingers in the ulnar side of the hand, clumsiness, aching in the hand or forearm, and sometimes even the aching or numbness radiating up to the shoulder and neck in addition to awakening at night due to your hands may be experienced with either a pinched median nerve or a pinched ulnar nerve.